Marvykalu/DataEngineering/data-model-apache-cassandra/README.md

 - The ETL pipeline basically iterates through each event file in event_data to process and create a new CSV file which is used to populate the denormalized database optimised for the 3 queries above.

-from cassandra.cluster import Cassandra

-cluster = Cluster(['127.0.0.1'])
-session = cluster.connect()
-To stop and remove the container after the exercise

-docker stop cassandra-container
-docker rm cassandra-container